bvibber/aotjs/readme.md

 calling function's scope.
 The function then returns a RetVal which points to that value.
 Currently must call scope.escape(foo) but may be able to elide that.

+Captured variables are individually allocated in GC'd Cells on the heap, themselves kept alive on the locals stack until they're passed as a list of Cell references into the Function object at creation time.
+This eats up a few extra words per captured variable, but usually there aren't that many so probably fine.
+And it means there's no worry about dependencies if multiple closures capture overlapping subsets of variables -- each captured var has its own GC-managed lifetime.

 # NaN-boxing